braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 ### Be convincing

 Persuading a user to update their app or change the way they use your app can be difficult.
-Make sure the let them know all the benefits of the new version/features and how it will improve their experience with your app.
+Make sure the let them know all the benefits of the new version or features and how it will improve their experience with your app.
 Let them know all of the utility they will gain, and the benefits they will miss out on if they choose not to update or engage with new features.

 ### Send at the right time

 Convincing your users to update their app can be difficult as they must navigate to the app store to do so.
 In general, it is best to ask users to update as soon as the app is updated, however, if they choose not to do not spam them with messages.
 Rather, wait until they have a positive experience within the app, for instance beating a level, redeeming a coupon, or favoriting a song.

 For feature awareness campaigns, timing is also key.
 Onboarding should familiarize users with the app, however, users may forget features or not notice new features that are added.
 When new features are added, be sure to let your users know.
-Hopefully, users will discover new features easily, however, if users are not engaging with major features within the app it may be best to remind them.
-Do so when they are engaging with your app and the unused feature would be of use.
+Hopefully, users will discover new features easily.
+However, if users are not engaging with major features within the app, it may be best to remind them.
+Do this when they are engaging with your app and when the unused feature would be of use.

 ### Use non-intrusive channels